sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

         body: encoded-cbor .cbor ENDIVEContent,
     ]

+    ; The set of signatures across an ENDIVE.
+    ;
+    ; This type doubles as the "detached signature" document used when ; collecting signatures for a consensus.
     ENDIVESignature = {
         ; The actual signatures on the endive.
 A multisignature is the ; likeliest format here.